Derrick Henry becomes 8th player with 2,000 yards rushing

-Already a back-to-back rushing champ before the game even started, Derrick Henry became the eighth player in NFL history to run for 2,000 yards in a season, finishing with a career-high 250 yards as the Titans beat the Houston Texans 41-38 on Sunday to win their first AFC South title since 2008.
+HOUSTON (AP) — Tennessee’s Derrick Henry became the eighth player in NFL history to run for 2,000 yards in a season, finishing with a career-high 250 yards on Sunday as the Titans beat the Houston Texans 41-38 to win their first AFC South title since 2008.

-”I got it.
-I did it,” Henry said. ”But I … wasn’t pressing for it, just wanted to be able to win the game as a team and make to the playoffs, win the division.”
+Henry finished that drive with 246 yards rushing.
+The Titans led 38-35 after quarterback Ryan Tannehill scored on a 5-yard run.

-Henry’s final carry of the day was a 4-yard run on Tennessee’s last drive and he finished the season with a franchise-record 2,027 yards.
+Henry added a 4-yard run on Tennessee’s last drive and finished the season with a franchise-record 2,027 yards rushing.

 Henry had a 52-yard touchdown run early in the second quarter and added a second score on a 6-yarder early in the third.